Ex-BBC head quits gallery job amid Diana interview fallout

 Hall, who subsequently rose to the top job at the BBC, was heavily criticized in a report this week for a botched inquiry into how journalist Martin Bashir obtained the blockbuster interview.

-In a statement, Hall said his continued presence at the gallery would be a "distraction to an institution I care deeply about.”
+In a statement, the 70-year-old said his continued presence at the gallery would be a "distraction to an institution I care deeply about.”

-“As I said two days ago, I am very sorry for the events of 25 years ago and I believe leadership means taking responsibility,” Hall said.
+“As I said two days ago, I am very sorry for the events of 25 years ago and I believe leadership means taking responsibility,” said Hall, who served as the BBC’s director-general from 2013 until 2020.

+John Kingman, the deputy chair of the National Gallery's board of trustees, will assume Hall's role for the time being.
+He said the gallery is “extremely sorry” to lose Hall but that "we entirely understand and respect his decision.”

 The 126-page report by retired Judge John Dyson, published Thursday, found the internal BBC investigation had covered up “deceitful behavior” by Bashir, who was little-known as a journalist when he interviewed Diana.